TomK111/Natural_Event_Tracker/README.md

-# Wildfire Tracker
+# Natural Event Tracker

-This application is built using React and tracks wildfires in real time all across the globe.
-This app uses Google Maps React and Iconify as well.
+This application is built using NASA's EONET (Earth's Observatory Natural Event Tracker) API and tracks wildfires, severe storms and icebergs in real time.

 To use this application: